Spinal Tap header

 (UNI Distribution, 1992), 15 minutes

 This video includes Bitch School (censored by MTV and uncensored, also available on the Special Edition VHS) and The Majesty of Rock (not available anywhere else), plus an interview.
 You can buy the video secondhand at Amazon.
+You can also download Bitch School and The Majesty of Rock on iTunes or purchase the audio CDs or vinyl of Bitch School at Amazon or The Majesty of Rock at Amazon.

 The Return of Spinal Tap